Gelonaticss/MeXE402_Midterm_LexterJhustinL.Evangelista_AngeloLouisD.Malabanan-/README.md

   - **Diabetes Pedigree Function**: *Genetic predisposition score.*
   - **Age**: *Patient age.*
   - **Outcome**: *Diabetes presence (1) or absence (0).*

+## Why "Outcome" (Presence of Diabetes) should be the Dependent Variable:
+  - The "Outcome" column represents whether or not an individual has diabetes, coded as:
+    - `1` for diabetic
+    - `0` for non-diabetic
+  - Since the goal of the analysis is to predict diabetes presence based on other factors, "Outcome" naturally serves as the dependent variable.

+## Data Type of the "Outcome" Variable:**
+  - **Categorical**
+  - The variable "Outcome" is binary, representing two distinct categories (diabetic and non-diabetic).

+## Appropriateness for Logistic Regression
+  - Logistic regression is well-suited for binary outcomes, as it estimates the probability of an observation belonging to one of two categories.
+  - The logistic function constrains output to a range between `0` and `1`, making it ideal for probability-based classification.

+## Initial Observations of the Dataset:
+  - **Potential Issues:**
+    - Several columns (e.g., `Insulin` and `SkinThickness`) have zeros where actual values should be present, possibly indicating missing data.
+    - Zero values for attributes like `BloodPressure` and `BMI` may also indicate data entry issues, as these values are biologically implausible.
+  - **Patterns:**
+    - Columns such as `Pregnancies`, `BMI`, `Age`, and `Glucose` could show a correlation with the "Outcome" variable, which logistic regression can help identify.
+  - **Size and Balance:**
+    - The dataset contains 768 entries, which is moderately sized for logistic regression analysis.
+    - It's useful to further examine the balance between classes (i.e., counts of `0` vs. `1` in "Outcome") for potential imbalance, which could affect model performance.

 ## **Project Objectives for Logistic Regression**